 Tour Bidwell Mansion

 On your way back to downtown Chico, Bidwell Mansion State Historic Park is worth a stop and a tour.
-The iconic home of John Bidwell — pioneer, congressman, and agriculture innovator — is a great way to experience the history of Chico and Northern California.
+The iconic home of John Bidwell—pioneer, congressman, and agriculture innovator—is a great way to experience the history of Chico and Northern California.
 Check the Mansion’s hours carefully before visiting, as the visitor center hours and tours are limited.
 But the grounds are always open for public visitation.

-Dinner at 5th Street Steakhouse
+Dine at 5th Street Steakhouse

-Back in downtown Chico, head to 5th Street Steak House for the restaurant’s signature hand-cut steaks cooked in a high-heat (up to 1,000 degrees) broiler to preserve tenderness.
+Back in Downtown Chico, head to 5th Street Steak House for the restaurant’s signature hand-cut steaks cooked in a high-heat (up to 1,000 degrees) broiler to preserve tenderness.

 Explore Nightlife at Parkside Tap House

-If you are up for a final drink before turning in, Parkside Taphouse has an impressive array of craft beer on tap and a full range of cocktail options.
+If you are up for a final drink before turning in, Parkside Tap House has an impressive array of craft beer on tap and a full range of cocktail options.
 The indoor-outdoor bar and fireplace-equipped patio make it a perfect spot to enjoy an outdoor drink.

 Rest, Relax, and Recharge in Chico Lodging